-Answer: Django is a full-stack Python Web framework which is used to create dynamic web Applications.
+Answer: Django is a full-stack Python web framework that is used to create dynamic web applications.

-Answer: Django is named after Django Reinhardt, who was a gypsy jazz guitarist in early 30s.
+Answer: Django is named after Django Reinhardt, who was a gypsy jazz guitarist in the early 1930s.

-Question: On which architecture designed pattern Django works?
+Question: On which architecture design pattern Django works?

-Answer: Django works on MVT (Model View Templates) Architecture.
+Answer: Django works on the MVT (Model View Templates) architecture.

-- It has a built-in web admin interface which can be used to handle models easily
+- It has a built-in web admin interface that can be used to handle models easily.

-- It has many pre-packaged API for common user tasks.
+- It has many pre-packaged APIs for common user tasks.

-- It is a Python Frameworks, so it has many libraries in inheritance.
+- It is a Python framework, so it has many libraries in inheritance.

-- It can develop application very fast and the build quality of the applications made on Django is just amazing.
+- It can develop applications very fast, and the build quality of the applications made on Django is just amazing.